A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Introduction

 \section{Introduction}

-The Internet of Things (IoT) is a powerful and omnipresent technology advancing seamless networking in our twenty-first-century lives, allowing various objects to connect to the core network and exchange information.
-People can manage or monitor the behaviour of things remotely from systems that are hundreds of kilometres away using various types of IoT technologies.
-IoT-based systems have proliferated in the last few years in both academics and industry, providing multiple new applications such as smart homes, smart transportation, smart hospitals, and smart cities \cite{PueyoCentelles2021, Simo2021, Hoang2020}.
+The internet of things (IoT) is a revolutionary technology.
+It performs intelligent sensing and actuation for various objects by exchanging information with a core network.
+People can manage or monitor the behavior of devices remotely from systems hundreds of kilometers away using various types of IoT technology.
+In academics and industry \cite{benaddi2022robust, benaddi2022anomaly}, IoT-based systems have proliferated in the last few years, providing multiple new applications such as smart homes, intelligent transportation, smart hospitals, and smart cities \cite{PueyoCentelles2021, Simo2021, Hoang2020}.
 Based on these emerging applications, the number of IoT devices is expected to grow from 7 billion in 2018 to 22 billion in 2025 \cite{Zhang2020}.
-As a result, establishing intelligently efficient, adaptable, and cost-effective IoT systems in the context of a massive-IoT paradigm is becoming a complicated task due to the increasing number of IoT connectivity demands and various application requirements \cite{9662390}.
-For this reason, connectivity becomes the core of IoT networks which is provided by a variety of wired and wireless (terrestrial and non-terrestrial) communication technologies.
+Thus, massive IoT has emerged as a new paradigm, a category of IoT networks driven by scale, not communication speed.
+The number of connected devices in massive IoT can range from hundreds to billions, where the primary goal is to efficiently transmit a small amount of sensing data from a large number of devices.
+Thus, establishing intelligent, efficient, adaptable, and cost-effective IoT systems in the context of a massive IoT paradigm is becoming a complicated task due to the increasing number of IoT connectivity demands and various application requirements \cite{9662390}.
+Therefore, connectivity becomes the core of IoT networks provided by various types of wired and wireless (terrestrial and non-terrestrial) communication technologies.